naturalis/trait-geo-diverse-ungulates/doc/README.md

    and records whose basis was [UNKNOWN](https://github.com/naturalis/trait-geo-diverse/blob/master/script/load_occurrences.pl#L49)

 After these steps, the number of remaining records was 834,182.
 We then exported these per species to CSV files, which we stored [here](../data).
-The files in this folder are filtered such that all the records for a species are _distinct_ (i.e. no multiples of the same lat/lon pair for multiple occurrences), only retaining species with more than 10 records (as per Raes & Aguirre-
+The files in this folder are filtered such that:

+1. all the records for a species are _distinct_, i.e. there are no multiples of the same lat/lon pair for multiple occurrences
-Gutierrez, 2018).
+2. we only retain species with more than 10 records (as per Raes & Aguirre-Gutierrez, 2018)

+Additional pre-processing that may still need to happen to these records includes:

+1. only retaining those occurrences that fall within the known species range, as per the shape files for terrestrial mammals from IUCN, which are stored in the Range_Data folder on dropbox
+2. only retaining those occurrences that do not deviate more from the mean by one standard deviation (for example)